Juliette header

 Background

 In the country of Galt, the Revolution that started after the Chelaxian rulers were thrown out, and the Chelaxian nobility killed, never ended.
 Forty years have passed, and still, each Citizen’s Committee finds enemies to have beheaded, their souls trapped in the Final Blades that whisper down to sever heads.
 Even as a First Citizen is thrown down, his own neck under a Blade, another rises, keeping the bloody Eternal Revolution going, finding a new scapegoat.
-There are some who say this madness, this chaos, is unnatural… and that some creature wishes it to continue, a bloody wound in Golarion.
+Some say this madness, this chaos, is unnatural… and that some creature wishes it to continue, a bloody wound in Golarion.
 The people starve with no one willing to farm, lest they be declared reaching above their station and sent to the guillotine; the current First Citizen stokes the fires of nationalism and blames the surrounding countries for the troubles of the nation, never admitting that it might be self-inflicted pain.

-Juliette d’Aubigniy is one who believes this.
+Juliette d’Aubigniy believes in the unnatural origin of the revolution.
 She is a proud daughter of Galt, and her parents were forced servants of a Chelaxian noble.
-Her mother, Mathilde, escaped just before a maddened crowd, led by a demagogue who found her parents names in a ledger from that noble, burst into the small town they lived peacefully in to have them executed.
-Her father, Henri, was not so lucky, and his soul is trapped in a Final Bladean enchanted guillotine that keeps the soul of the executed, so they cannot be brought back to life.
+Her mother, Mathilde, escaped just before a maddened crowd, led by a demagogue who found her parents’ names in a ledger from that noble, burst into the small town they lived peacefully in to have them executed.
+Her father, Henri, was not so lucky, and his soul is trapped in a {tooltip}Final Blade{end-text}an enchanted guillotine that keeps the soul of the executed, so they cannot be brought back to life{end-tooltip}.

-Her mother, who had begin teaching her the art of song, and her father, once a swordsman for Baron Telmach, had started training her in their arts, and she took to them quickly.
+Her mother, who had begun teaching her the art of song, and her father, once a swordsman for Baron Telmach, had started training her in their arts, and she took to them quickly.
 Her mother, seeking to escape the mob, left her daughter, only seven, in the town of Gralton in the River Kingdoms, then fled, hoping to draw away the mob.
 Juliette has no idea what happened to her mother, but would dearly like to know.

 She took to the open road soon after, with the goodwill of some in the temple, and one man wanting her dead for his ruination.
 Her studies in the temple had convinced her that there was more to the Red Revolution that burned her homeland than simple madness – she believed in demons, especially with the advent of the Worldwound – and believes that one of them is secretly controlling the Revolutionary Councils as they rise and fall.